lawrencerowland/lawrencerowland.github.io/project-co-design/docs/curation.md

 # Three surviving essays, with the best explanations preserved

+**7 September 2026 addition:** the [temporary-power loop](../apps/rail-power-loop.html) is a new fourth essay, using the Python MCDP package to size a cyclic component system.
+It retains all three survivors and the retirement decisions below.
+[Model and source](rail-power-loop/MODEL.md).

 6 September2026.
 [Project Co-design](../index.html) · [Categorical-method audit](categorical-co-design.md)

 The active collection contains **staged paths**, **programme studio**, and **wildlife crossing**.
 The studio is repaired; wildlife is rebuilt.
 Three weaker rail apps are retired as standalone calculations.
 Their useful ideas remain in the surviving essays rather than depending on an executable predecessor.